zyanchew/social-network-synthesis/README.md

 # Social network analysis project
-This research project aims to explore the influence of social networks on travel behavior, specifically how social interaction between individuals and their social network members would influence the frequency of various joint activities.
-The composition and dynamics of social networks are investigated through two models:
+This research project explores the influence of social networks on travel behavior, focusing on how interactions between individuals and their social network members affect the frequency of joint activities.
+The dynamics of social networks and joint activities frequncy are analyzed through two models:

 ### Model I: Social Network Size, Composition and Joint Activities at Ego Level
 Model I examines: